- Blues Chords For Beginners

 - Key To The Highway Blues Chords For Guitar

-- Love in Vain Blues Guitar Lesson - Robert Johnson
+- Delta Blues Guitar Lesson - Love in Vain by Robert Johnson

 - Blues Lessons From Texas To The Delta